AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 6. Navigate to the [.NET Core 3.1 download page](https://dotnet.microsoft.com/download/dotnet-core/3.1), then download the SDK for your environment, such as Windows .NET Core Installer x64.

-## Exercise 1: Configure environment
+## Section 1: Configure environment

 **Duration**: 45 minutes

 You must provision a few resources in Azure before you start developing the solution.
 Ensure all resources use the same resource group for easier cleanup.

-In this exercise, you will configure your environment so you can start sending and processing generated vehicle, consignment, package, and trip data.
+In this section, you will configure your environment so you can start sending and processing generated vehicle, consignment, package, and trip data.
 You will begin by creating a Cosmos DB database and containers, then you will create a new Logic App and create a workflow for sending email notifications, create an Application Insights service for real-time monitoring of your solution, then retrieve secrets used in the solution's application settings (such as connection strings) and securely store them in Azure Key Vault, and finally configure your Azure Databricks environment.

 ### Task 1: Run deployment scripts